 I'm in Cincinnati now.

-Last night, about 7, 8 p.m., television news went to sleeping bags and pitch tents outside the U.S. bank arena.
+Last night, about 7, 8 p.m., television news went to sleeping bags and pitch tents outside the U.S. Bank Arena.

 Right now, you can't get within a mile.

-The Cincinnati police are saying do not come to downtown Cincinnati because it is packed.
+The Cincinnati police are saying, do not come to downtown Cincinnati because it is packed.

-And one last thing, Sean Hannity, the Cincinnati Inquiry, which is a Gannette publication, said that he they're calling upon this president to be civil, to use the right language.
+The Cincinnati Inquirer, which is a Gannett publication, said that they're calling upon this president to be civil, to use the right language.

 Don't call people names.